FStarLang/FStar/pulse/CONTRIBUTING.md

 4. The F* compiler then processes this as usual

-## Modifying the Pulse checker, the Pulse or PulseC extraction rules, or the syntax extension
+## Modifying the Pulse or PulseC extraction rules, or the syntax extension

-If you modify the Pulse checker in `src/checker`, the Pulse or PulseC extraction rules in `src/extraction` (`ExtractPulse.fst` and `ExtractPulseC.fst` respectively), or the syntax extension in `src/syntax-extension`, you need to regenerate the corresponding OCaml
+If you modify the Pulse or PulseC extraction rules in `src/extraction` (`ExtractPulse.fst` and `ExtractPulseC.fst` respectively), or the syntax extension in `src/syntax-extension`, you need to regenerate the corresponding OCaml